mwbowers/mwbowers.github.io/articles/sql-parser-explorer.md

 >You can double-click on the `Compile Error` line to have the corresponding text highlighted where the error was detected.

-If you correct the misspelling, changing `WERE` to `WHERE`, the highlighting correct itself, pressing the "Parse" push button makes the `Parse Tree` to load and the Parser Output window is cleared.
+If you correct the misspelling, changing `WERE` to `WHERE`, the highlighting corrects itself, pressing the "Parse" push button makes the `Parse Tree` to load and the Parser Output window is cleared.

 Use this tool to either remediate the SQL statements in your RPG LE source members, or to communicate to the ASNA Tech Support group that the Grammar used by Monarch Cocoon's SQL that needs to be corrected.